 Contact: Jessica Mancel | (715) 345-7669 | email@example.com

 USDA Rural Development provides loans and grants to help expand economic opportunities and create jobs in rural areas.
-This assistance supports infrastructure improvements; business development; housing; community services such as schools, public safety and health care; and high-speed internet access in rural areas.
-For more information, visit http://www.rd.usda.gov/wi.
+This assistance supports infrastructure improvements; business development; housing; community facilities such as schools, public safety and health care; and high-speed internet access in rural areas.
+For more information, visit www.rd.usda.gov/wi, call us at 715-345-7600 or email firstname.lastname@example.org.